 - A baby's job is to learn.

-- Brain connections form through the 5 senses sight, sound, touch, taste and smell
+- Brain connections form through the five senses: sight, sound, touch, taste and smell

 - The more activities a child experiences from warm, responsive care-givers, the more connections that child's brain forms.